CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Implementation

 Cortex is a ethereum-based blockchain platform where we practice our approach.
 The framework includes two major components: MRT for quantization and CVM for inference.
-First, We implement a converter using MXNet's NNVM module **Model Representation Tool** (MRT) to convert MXNet Model Zoo to be migrated to the Cortex blockchain's virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.
+First, We implement a converter using MXNet's NNVM module **Model Representation Tool** (MRT) to convert MXNet Model Zoo to quantized models.
+Second, we run the quantized models in the Cortex blockchain's virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.

 #### Fusion and Operator Rewriting